 Life insurance isn’t just a policy.
 It’s peace of mind.
-Whether you want to protect your family, pay off long-term debts, or leave a legacy behind, understanding how much coverage typically costs can help you make confident, informed decisions.
+Whether you want to protect your family, pay off long-term debts, or leave a legacy behind, understanding how much life insurance typically costs can help you make confident, informed decisions.

 In this guide, we’ll break down the average cost of life insurance, explain what factors impact your premium, and show you how to find a policy that works for your life.
 Knowing what to expect today can help you lock in lower rates, save money over time, and build a secure future for those you love.
 Let’s begin!